Eksilente/yext-php-v2/docs/Api/ReviewsApi.md

 $review_id = 56; // int | ID of this Review.
 $v = "20161012"; // string | A date in `YYYYMMDD` format.
 $content = "content_example"; // string | Content of the new comment.
-$visibility = "PRIVATE"; // string |
+$visibility = "PUBLIC"; // string |
-$parent_id = 56; // int | If this Comment is in response to another comment, use this field to specify the ID of the parent Comment.
+$parent_id = 56; // int | If this Comment is in response to another Comment, use this field to specify the ID of the parent Comment.

 try {
     $result = $api_instance->createComment($account_id, $review_id, $v, $content, $visibility, $parent_id);